makerdao/community/governance/votes/Executive vote - November 29, 2023.md

 *Authorization*: [Ecosystem Approval](https://forum.makerdao.com/t/accounting-discrepancy-in-the-dai-market/22845/2)\
 *Proposal*: [Forum post](https://forum.makerdao.com/t/accounting-discrepancy-in-the-dai-market/22845) "Accounting Discrepancy in the DAI Market"

-If this executive proposal passes, a Spark Protocol proxy-spell with address [0x68a075249fA77173b8d1B92750c9920423997e2B](https://etherscan.io/address/0x68a075249fA77173b8d1B92750c9920423997e2B) will be excecuted to address a identified discrepancy in the DAI Market.
+If this executive proposal passes, a Spark Protocol proxy-spell with the address [0x68a075249fA77173b8d1B92750c9920423997e2B](https://etherscan.io/address/0x68a075249fA77173b8d1B92750c9920423997e2B) will be executed to address a identified discrepancy in the DAI Market.
-There is no impact of this issue on users and its severity is classified as low.
+This issue has no impact on users and its severity is classified as low.

 ## Review